krzysztofdudek/ai-minion/docs/cursor_setup_custom_mode.md

 *   **Consistency:** Ensures the AI always operates under the full `prompt.md` guidelines when this mode is active.
 *   **Tailored Toolset:** You can pre-configure the exact set of tools available to the "Minion" persona.

-This method provides a powerful and convenient way to integrate the comprehensive `prompt.md` directly into your Cursor workflow for specialized tasks, allowing for quick activation of the full AI Worker persona.
+This method provides a powerful and convenient way to integrate the comprehensive `prompt.md` directly into your Cursor workflow for specialized tasks, allowing for quick activation of the full AI Minion persona.